phuse-org/LinkedDataEducation/doc/StudyURI.md

 2. Strip the study title of all spaces to remove potential variability of leading, trailing, and spaces within the title.
 `SafetyandEfficacyoftheXanomelineTransdermalTherapeuticSystem(TTS)inPatientswithMildtoModerateAlzheimer'sDisease`

 3. Time stamp at creation of the UUID could be captured dynamically at run-time.
-For this example it is hard-coded in the scipt. `2019-02-14T09:30:10`
+For this example it is hard-coded in the script. `2019-02-14T09:30:10`

-4. Contentate the modified study title with the time stamp:
+4. Concatenate the modified study title with the time stamp:

 `SafetyandEfficacyoftheXanomelineTransdermalTherapeuticSystem(TTS)inPatientswithMildtoModerateAlzheimer'sDisease2019-02-14T09:30:10`

-5. Ceate the base64 encoding of the title+time stamp:
+5. Create the base64 encoding of the title+time stamp:

 `U2FmZXR5YW5kRWZmaWNhY3lvZnRoZVhhbm9tZWxpbmVUcmFuc2Rlcm1hbFRoZXJhcGV1dGljClN5c3RlbShUVFMpaW5QYXRpZW50c3dpdGhNaWxkdG9Nb2RlcmF0ZUFsemhlaW1lcidzRGlzZWFzZTIwMTktMDItMTRUMDk6MzA6MTA=`